kuberhealthy/kuberhealthy/docs/EXTERNAL_CHECKS_REGISTRY.md

 ### External Checks Registry

 Here is a list of external checks you can apply to your kubernetes cluster once you have Kuberhealthy installed.
-For convenient addition directly from the web, ensure you have Kuberhealthy in your cluster and run `kubectl apply -f` on the `khcheck` resource URL.
-For easy cleanup, just run `kubectl delete -f` on the `khcheck` resource URL.
+For convenient addition directly from the web, ensure you have Kuberhealthy installed in your cluster and run `kubectl apply -f` on the `khcheck` resource URL of your choice below.
+For easy cleanup, just run `kubectl delete -f` on the same URL.

-Make sure to add your check here:

 | Check Name | Description | khcheck Resource | Contributor |
 | --- | --- | --- | --- |